heroku/kafka-packaging-scripts/README.md

 _This section covers Mac OS X only._

-> OS X 10.11 (El Capitan) users: There exists a known NFS-related issue that will require your intervention.
-> See the note on synced folders in the Troubleshooting section below.

 You must install the following software packages on your host machine (e.g. your laptop):

 * [Vagrant](https://www.vagrantup.com/downloads.html) (1.7+ recommended)